abhiwand/atk/doc/source/ds_dflw.rst

         12.3000            500
        195.1230         183954

-Here, we see a list of lists of data from *myframe*, containing 3 lists.
+Using the take() method, makes a list of lists of frame data.
-Each list has the data from a row in the frame accessed by *my_frame*, beginning at row 2.
+Each list has the data from a row in the frame accessed by the Frame, in this case, 3 rows beginning from row 2.

 .. code::